 Banks and non-bank financial institutions offer financial services to clients based on banking licenses issued by the Bank of Russia.
 There are two types of banking licenses in the Russian Federation: a universal license issued to banks whose equity exceeds 1 billion rubles, and a basic license for banks whose equity ranges from 300 million to 1 billion rubles.
-A basic license provides for simplified regulation, but it also involves a number of restrictions.
+A basic license provides for simplified regulation, but it also involves several restrictions.
 Two-thirds of the banks in Russia hold universal licenses (they account for over 95% of total assets in banking), while the remaining banks have basic licenses.

 Russia also has a deposit insurance system in place protecting depositors’ interests.
-It covers the funds of consumers, individual entrepreneurs and small businesses.
+It covers the funds of consumers, individual entrepreneurs, and small businesses.
 Most banks have joined this system, and the maximum insurance coverage established by the system amounts to 1.4 million rubles, including interest accumulated.

 The primary pieces of banking legislation are:

-• The Civil Code of the Russian Federation;
+- The Civil Code of the Russian Federation;

-• Federal Law No. 395-1 “On Banks and Banking Activities” dated 2 December 1990;
+- Federal Law No. 395-1 “On Banks and Banking Activities” dated 2 December 1990;

-• Federal Law No. 86-FZ “On the Central Bank of the Russian Federation” dated 10 July 2002;
+- Federal Law No. 86-FZ “On the Central Bank of the Russian Federation” dated 10 July 2002;

-• Federal Law No. 177-FZ “On the Insurance of Deposits in the Banks of the Russian Federation” dated 23 December 2003;
+- Federal Law No. 177-FZ “On the Insurance of Deposits in the Banks of the Russian Federation” dated 23 December 2003;

-• Federal Law No. 353-FZ “On Consumer Credits (Loans)” dated 21 December 2013 (“Consumer Credit Law”); and
+- Federal Law No. 353-FZ “On Consumer Credits (Loans)” dated 21 December 2013 (“Consumer Credit Law”); and

 - Federal Law No. 115-FZ “On Combating Money Laundering and the Financing of Terrorism” dated 7 August 2011 (“Anti-money Laundering Law”).

-A foreign bank may establish a subsidiary in Russia in the form of a Russian legal entity (joint-stock company or limited liability company).
+- A foreign bank may establish a subsidiary in Russia in the form of a Russian legal entity (joint-stock company or limited liability company).

 The total share of foreign investment in the charter capital of all credit organizations in the Russian banking system may not exceed 50%.
 If this limit is reached, the Bank of Russia is entitled to refuse to register Russian credit organizations with foreign investments and to issue banking licenses to them.